The following diagram shows the architecture of Fledge:

 Asset Browsing: enable querying of stored asset data.

 The Storage microservice provides two principal functions: a) maintenance of Fledge configuration and run-time state, and b) storage/buffering of asset data.
 The type of storage engine is pluggable, so in installations with a small footprint, a plugin for SQLite may be chosen, or in installations with a high number of concurrent requests and larger footprint Postgresql may be suitable.
-In micro installations, for example on Edge devices, in-memory temporary storage may be the best option.
+In micro installations, for example on Edge devices, or when high bandwidth is required, an in-memory temporary storage may be the best option.

-Southbound microservices offer bi-directional communication of data and metadata between Edge devices, such as sensors, actuators or PLCs and Fledge.
+South microservices offer bi-directional communication of data and metadata between Edge devices, such as sensors, actuators or PLCs and Fledge.
 Smaller systems may have this service installed onboard Edge devices.
-Southbound components are typically deployed as always-running services, which continuously wait for new data.
-Alternatively, they can be deployed as single-shot tasks, which periodically spin up, collect data and spin down.
+South components are typically deployed as always-running services, which continuously wait for new data.

 Filters are plugins which modify streams of data that flow through Fledge.
 They can be deployed at ingress (in a South service), or at egress (in a North service).
 Typically, ingress filters are used to transform or enrich data, and egress filters are used to reduce flow to northbound pipes and infrastructure, i.e. by compressing or reducing data that flows out.
 Multiple filters can be applied in “pipelines”, and once configured, pipelines can be applied to multiple south or north services.